ThisaruGuruge/dotfiles/README.md

 - ✅ Set up Git personal configuration securely
 - ✅ Backup existing dotfiles automatically
 - ✅ Use Stow to manage symlinks cleanly
-- ✅ Test the installation
+- ✅ Test the installation with built-in validation suite
 - ✅ Provide next steps and usage instructions
+-
+#### Step 1: Install Prerequisites
 ### Option 2: Manual Installation

 If you prefer to install manually or need to customize the process: